alannatodd/davis_epi_raspi/guides/adjust_focus.md

    <img src="screenshots/stop_process.png">

-5. From the terminal run `libcamera` to see a preview window to determine what lens position to use.
+5. From the terminal run `libcamera-vid` to see a preview window to determine what lens position to use.
 This will likely be in a range between 0.1 and 10.
 You can also determine what image dimensions to use, such as 360 x 360 or 360 x 480.
    - For a high mounted camera, try:
    ```
    libcamera-vid --height 360 --width 360 --timeout 100000 --lens-position 0.5